 Prerequisites

-The end user’s machine must have one of:
+The end user needs one of:

-- Docker Desktop – https://docs.docker.com/get-docker/
+- Docker Desktop: https://docs.docker.com/get-docker/

-- Podman – https://podman.io/getting-started/installation
+- Podman: https://podman.io/getting-started/installation

 - The